OpenBitcoinPrivacyProject/wallet-ratings/2015-1/wallets/armory.md

 ##Questionnaire Response ##

-Airbitz's responses are listed in bold.
+Armory's responses are listed in bold.

 1: Please classify your application as one of the three categories:
   * Wallet: all of the private keys needed to create a blockchain transaction are under the exclusive control of the user